-In Ukraine, ‘people are yearning for oases of peace’ as conflict with Russia drags on
+In Ukraine, ‘people are yearning for oases of peace’

 ON MARCH 31, Ukraine will hold presidential elections, which will draw the world’s attention.
 However, the country’s ongoing conflict with Russia continues to cause much suffering—far from the headlines.
 Aid to the Church in Need (ACN) recently spoke with Auxiliary Bishop Edward Kawa, OFM of Lviv, who, at just 40 years of age, is an important leader of the Ukraine’s small Roman Catholic minority of 1 million faithful.
 The Ukrainian Greek Catholic Church, which is in union with Rome, has some 5 million members.

 In late 2018, conflict broke out on the Crimean Peninsula, which has been annexed by Russia, over the transit rights of Ukrainian ships.
 As a result, martial law was declared for 30 days.
 How prevalent is the fear of war among the people?

 The fear is omnipresent and not only since martial law was declared.
 After all, the war already started in 2014: first with the “Revolution of Dignity,” that is, the bloody protests on Kiev’s Maidan square, then with the annexation of Crimea and the fighting in eastern Ukraine.
 The situation remains very tense.

 The war in eastern Ukraine, which has in the meantime entered its fifth year, is being carried out practically “closed to the public.”
 Little is reported by the media.
 The people in the affected regions around Donetsk and Luhansk are isolated.
 What do you know about their situation?